Trevor Bayne ‘Never Been More Upset’ Than After NASCAR Brickyard 400

 “I’ve never been more disappointed in my entire racing career, I don’t think,” Bayne told NBC Sports.

 Although the race didn’t end the way the 26-year-old was hoping it would, he admitted that Roush Fenway Racing can be happy with the fact that it had such a competitive car Sunday.
-That said, he still wished it the day had gone differently.
+That said, he still wished the day had gone differently.

 “I say every week, we give it our all, we do everything we can for God’s glory and trust him with the results, whether that’s good or bad,” Bayne said.
 “Sometimes I don’t really understand, and it hurts.”